bmilinkovic/psychedelics-visualisation/README.md

 - Psychedelic: Type of psychedelic used
 - Additional columns for system improvements data

-## Customization
+## Customisation

-The visualizations can be customized by modifying:
+The visualisations can be customised by modifying:
-- Color palettes in the `wes_colors` dictionary
+- Colour palettes in the `wes_colours` dictionary
 - Figure sizes and dimensions
 - Font sizes and styles
 - Grid properties